“What age are your books written for?”

-The easy answer is, for most my books, “middle graders.”
+The easy answer is “middle graders.”
 If you go to your local bookstore and look for my Super Sleuth Investigator mysteries, or if you see a magazine ad for the Commander Kellie and the Superkids adventures, you’ll see that both are listed as “for middle graders.”
 Same with the Amazing Laptop series.

 “Middle grade” is generally classified as that grade between childhood and teenage years–specifically ages 8-12.
 (Sometimes broadened to ages 7-13.)
 Though the term isn’t as popular as it once was, some people call them “tweens,” which is short for “in-betweens.”

 The problem with such classification is that it pigeonholes readers, and–let’s face it–we’re all different.

 Over the years I’ve received emails from 17- and 18-year-olds telling me how much they love the Superkid series.
 I’ve also received emails from parents of 7-year-olds telling me the same.
 Ironically, neither are in the “middle grade” market!
 When it comes right down to it, books are books and even as an adult, I love a good middle-grade novel.
 Hey, I enjoy a good picture book.
 But then again, I’m a children’s writer, so maybe that doesn’t count.
 Sure, me and that 17-year-old are getting something completely different out of a novel than a 7-year-old might be getting, but that’s the beauty of the written word.